-The logo for England Boxing, featuring the word "ENGLAND" in large, bold, black capital letters above the word "BOXING" in a slightly smaller, bold, black capital letters.
-The logo is set against a white background with a thin red border.
+The logo for England Boxing, featuring the word "ENGLAND" in large, bold, red capital letters above the word "BOXING" in a slightly smaller, grey capital letters.
+The logo is set against a white background with a red border.

 Section 4 - Medical Suspensions and Conditions